ssh-mitm/ssh-mitm/doc/spoofing.rst

 to negotiate which public key associated with the corresponding key generation algorithm should be used to authenticate the identity of the server.

-Following comparison will make the problem in question more clear:
+Following comparison will make the described anomaly in question more clear:

 .. code-block:: bash